apextalos/VirtualLoop/README.md

 ## Getting started Checklist<a name="started"></a>

-1. Power the device either through PoE, 12/24VDC on the front, or by BIU rack insertion
+1. Power the device either through PoE, 12/24VDC plug, or BIU rack insertion
 2. Networking
     1. Setup a laptop to communicate on the subnet 192.168.1.XXX
     2. The device initial IP address is indicated by the OLED screen
     3. Login to the unit's web interface using a browser
     4. Set the proper address, subnet, and gateway IP for the network which allows communication to the cameras
 3. Detector integration
     1. Plugin the SDLC interface cable
     2. Use the VirtualLoop Web interface to enable the proper BIU #'s
     3. Verify communication with the Intersection Control Unit through LEDs and exiting failsafe mode
     4. Use the [Bosch Camera Script Generator Tool](#camerascript) to generate VCA tasks based on the rule and detector mappings
     5. Install scripts onto the cameras as directed by the tool
 4. Additional Recommended Items
     1. On the System tab, set a unique intersection name or number
     2. Use the [Firmware upgrades](#firmware) tool to install the latest firmware onto the device
     3. Add failsafe monitoring configs
     4. Add time synchronization configs

 ## Factory reset<a name="reset"></a>
 Holding the front button for 5 seconds or longer will factory reset the device.